rectangle-historyLists (Arrays)

 Example of a Step Output representing a list of objects (Jira issues)

-2. A Step Output containing a (nested) field that's a list of items
+2. A step output containing a (nested) field that's a list of items

-• A List of File Attachments
+• List of attachments

-• A List of Labels
+• List of labels

 Gmail email step output showing nested lists including attachments, recipients, and labels fields

-3. A Step Output containing a (nested) list of app objects
+3. A step output containing a (nested) list of app objects

 HubSpot Deal step output displaying associated objects including lists of companies, contacts, and tasks

-How to Work with a List
+How to work with a list

 Once you have a list of items, the most common thing you'll want to do is to perform an action for each item in the list (e.g. upload each attachment to Google Drive).
 Iterators let you perform one or multiple actions for each item in a list.
-Read more about Looping (Iterators)here.
+Read more about Looping (Iterators).

-Use your List as input for an AI step
+Use your list as input for an AI step

 This technique is demonstrated at 1:35 of this video: